This post may contain affiliate links. Please read myย privacy policy.

 Here’s how to make these Korean sweet and spicy chicken wings in the oven:

-Step 1: Preheat the oven to 450°F (232°C).
+First, preheat your oven to 450°F (232°C).
 Line a baking sheet with parchment paper.
-In a large bowl, season the wings with salt and pepper.
-Transfer the wings skin side up to the baking sheets and roast them for about 40-45 minutes or until they are cooked through and crispy.
+In a large bowl, toss your wings with a good pinch of salt and pepper.
+Then, place the wings on the baking sheet skin side up and roast them in the oven for about 40-45 minutes, or until they’re nice and crispy and fully cooked through.

 Helpful Tips

-- Preheat the oven to 450°F while you prepare the wings and sauce.
-Since we’re not using flour, cornstarch, or baking powder (although you can if you want to), these wings should be baked at a high enough temperature to achieve the perfect texture.
+- I preheat the oven to 450°F while I prepare the wings and sauce.
+Since I’m not using flour, cornstarch, or baking powder (though you can if you want to), I bake the wings at a high temperature to get the perfect texture.

-- Coat the chicken wings with the gochujang sauce while they are still hot.
-It helps the sauce stick better to the wings, giving them that delicious sticky texture.
+- I coat the chicken wings with the gochujang sauce while they’re still hot.
+It helps the sauce stick better, giving them that deliciously sticky texture.

 - If you’re not a big fan of heat, reduce the amount of gochujang or gochugaru in the sauce.
 But if you live for spice, feel free to add more chili powder for an extra kick.